DeltaV-Station/Delta-v/README.md

 We are currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language check the #localization channel in our [Discord](https://go.delta-v.org/AtDxv)

+If you make any contributions, please make sure to read the markers section in [MARKERS.md](https://github.com/DeltaV-Station/Delta-v/blob/master/MARKERS.md)
+Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.

 ## Building

 1. Clone this repo.